mhavey/marklogic/uml2es/examples/movies/README.md

 - Content DB now has element range indexes
 - Schemas DB has ONLY ONE tdex document: /MovieModelPhysical-0.0.1.tdex

+### Ingest
-4. Ingest movie data based on the model
+Ingest movie data based on the model

+Run the following:

 gradle -PenvironmentName=local -i ingestMovie

 Confirm:
 - Content DB now has the movie documents.
 Check the totals per collection.
   - bios:2
   - companies:1
   - movies:5
   - movieDocs:2
   - persons:3
   - roles:12

 If your count is different, it might be because you have two TDE templates.
 Go back to step 3 and confirm the results.

+## Explore Data
-5. In Query Console, import XMI2SMovies.xml workspace.
+In Query Console, import XMI2SMovies.xml workspace.
 In each tab, try the query to explore an aspect of the data.